MicrochipTech/fpga-hls-examples/Training4/readme.md

 If we look at the `hls_output/reports/summary.hls.invert.rpt` (Figure 8‑31), we can see that the invert latency is 86,402 cycles at 125MHz, which is 0.7ms.
-The invert function is called 24 times, which means that the invert pipeline total runtime is only about 17ms of the 55.2ms measured runtime.
+The invert function is called 24 times, which means that the invert pipeline total runtime is only about 17 ms of the 55 ms measured runtime.
 This represents only 30% of the total runtime, with the other 70% spent performing data transfer.